Partnering with Victoria Police to better respond to family violenceAnna Quinn

 The team turned the statistical model into a paper and pen tool police officers could use to screen family violence cases when responding to an incident.

-They aimed to make it quick to complete (10-15 mins), applicable to all types of family violence and easy for officers to use, including these without extensive training or expertise in family violence.
-It consists of 14 risk factors, each recorded as absent (0) or present with a weighted score of 1 or 2, which are added to a total score used to prioritise cases for further review.
+They aimed to make it: quick to complete (10-15 mins); applicable to all types of family violence; and easy for officers to use, including these without extensive training or expertise in family violence.
+It consists of 14 risk factors; each recorded as absent (0) or present with a weighted score of 1 or 2.
+The police officer added these to create a total score to prioritise cases for further review.